How Blake by QSL Management Supercharged Safety and Security for Residents & Staff

 THE IMPACT

-Accushield delivered on its mission of enhancing safety and security for residents and staff, as well as simplification of the sign-in and health screening processes for Blake.
+Accushield delivered on its mission of enhancing safety and security for residents and staff, as well as simplification of the sign-in process for Blake.

 Glenn Barclay, chief executive officer of Blake by QSL Management, wanted staff at his communities to have the ability to know every person who was in the building at any given time.
 “In simple terms, we wanted to know who was in the building, what their purpose was, and who they were there to see, whether it was a team member, a resident, or if they were there to provide a service,” he says.
 “Of course, it was about security.
 But it wasn’t so much for me to garner background checks.
 It was so that we could know everyone that was in the building; so that a clear process was established at the entry point.”